 I hold a doctorate in Anthropology from Indiana University and have been an assistant editor of the Journal of Community Archaeology and Heritage since 2014.
 I’ve worked on archaeological and ethnographic field projects in southern Belize, Greece, Michigan’s Keweenaw Peninsula, and southern Indiana.

-I am a doctoral candidate in the department of anthropology at Indiana University and an assistant editor of the Journal of Community Archaeology and Heritage.
-My research interests include urban blight, sustainable demolition practices and adaptive reuse, and narratives of urban decline and renewal in mainstream media.
-My dissertation project is an ethnographic investigation of perspectives on and approaches to blight removal and management in Detroit, Michigan, where I currently live.
-For more information about my research and current projects, connect with me on LinkedIn and Academia.edu.
+My research interests include (post)industrial landscapes and heritage, deconstruction and salvage practices, and material culture.
+My dissertation project was an ethnographic investigation of perspectives on and approaches to salvage and blight remediation in Detroit, Michigan, where I currently live.
+For more information about my current projects and publications, connect with me on ResearchGate, LinkedIn, and Academia.edu.

-This blog focuses on my research in Detroit, but also more broadly on the intersections of (post)industrial heritage, social justice, sustainability, and material culture.
+This blog focuses on my research in Detroit, but also more broadly on the intersections of (post)industrial heritage, material culture, housing justice, and environmental sustainability.

 What is ‘Rust Belt Anthropology?’

 The term “Rust Belt” has been used since the 1980s to describe the formerly industrial cities and towns along the east coast and in the Great Lakes region of the United States (see map below).
 Though previously considered an offensive term, there’s a growing movement within the region that embraces it and seeks to recognize and celebrate the creativity and resilience with which postindustrial communities navigate change.